unknowns123/hls-Script/README.md

-Please execute these codes by pasting it into your browser's developer console.
+Please paste this into the console of your browser's developer tools.